Applied Practical Experiences for MPH Students

 Learn More About Drexel Dornsife's Applied Practical Experience Program

-The Applied Practical Experience provides MPH students with real-world training that supplements their knowledge gained in the classroom.
+The Applied Practical Experience provides MPH students with real-world training that supplements their knowledge about public health that is gained in the classroom.

 Students gain resume-boosting practical experience by confronting critical public health challenges.